home-assistant/plugin-observer/README.md

 # plugin-observer

-Supervisor plugin observer to monitor host part of Supervisor
+Supervisor plugin observer to monitor host part of Supervisor on Port 4357

 ## API endpoints